A baby step-giant step roadmap algorithm for general algebraic sets: Outline

 To summarize, classical roadmap algorithms based on Canny's construction proceed by first considering the ``silhouette'', consisting of curves in the $X_1$-direction, and then making recursive calls to the same algorithm at certain hyperplane sections of $\ZZ(Q,\R^k)$, so that the dimension of the ambient space drops by $1$ at each recursive call.

-The main difference between classical roadmap algorithms and the algorithms described in \cite{Mohab-Schost2010} and in the current paper is that instead of considering curves in the $X_1$-direction and making recursive calls to the same algorithm at certain hyperplane sections of $\ZZ(Q,\R^k)$ corresponding to special values of $X_1$, so that the dimension of the ambient space drops by 1, we consider a $p$-dimensional subset $W$ of $\ZZ(Q,\R^{k})$ where $1 \leq p \leq k$, and make recursive calls at certain $(k-p)$-dimensional fibers of $\ZZ(Q,\R^{k})$, so that the dimension of the ambient space drops by $p$.
+The main difference between classical roadmap algorithms and the algorithms described in \cite{Mohab-Schost2010} and in the current paper is that instead of considering curves in the $X_1$-direction and making recursive calls to the same algorithm at certain hyperplane sections of $\ZZ(Q,\R^k)$ corresponding to special values of $X_1$, so that the dimension of the ambient space drops by 1, we consider a $p$-dimensional subset $W^{(p)}$ of $\ZZ(Q,\R^{k})$ where $1 \leq p \leq k$, and make recursive calls at certain $(k-p)$-dimensional fibers of $\ZZ(Q,\R^{k})$, so that the dimension of the ambient space drops by $p$.

-The main topological result, generalizing Proposition \ref{prop:ordinary}, is that the semi-algebraic set which is the union of $W$ and these fibers is semi-algebraically connected.
-This is proved in Section \ref{sec:connectivity}, in a special case.
-Thus, in order to produce a roadmap of $\ZZ(Q,\R^k)$ it suffices to compute a roadmap of $W$ passing through an appropriate set of points, and the roadmap of the corresponding fibers in a $(k-p)$-dimensional ambient space, using recursive calls.
+The main topological result, analogous to Proposition \ref{prop:ordinary}, is that if the set $\ZZ(Q,\R^k)$ satisfies certain conditions, such as having only isolated singular points, then the s-a set which is the union of $W$ and these fibers are s-a connected.
+This is proved in Section \ref{sec:connectivity}.
+It follows, though not immediately, that for a general real algebraic set, $\ZZ(Q,\R^k)$, in order to produce a roadmap of $\ZZ(Q,\R^k)$ it suffices to compute: \begin{enumerate} \item a roadmap of a certain s-a subset $W$ of an infinitesimal deformation of $\ZZ(Q,\R^k)$ passing through a carefully chosen set of points, and taking the limit of the curves so obtained by letting the perturbarion variable go to $0$; \item roadmaps of certain fibers in a $(k-p)$-dimensional ambient space, using recursive calls. \end{enumerate}

 The fact that in the new algorithm we are fixing a whole block of $p$ variables at a time necessitates introducing a new kind of algebraic representation which we call ``real block representation''.
-This notion is defined in Section \ref{sec:def}, where we also explain how to represent curves.
+This notion is defined in Section \ref{sec:def}, where we also explain how to represent curves over such blocks.

-In Section \ref{sec:lowspecial}, the roadmap of $W$ is computed by an algorithm directly adapted from \cite[Algorithm 15.3]{BPRbook2} which makes use of the fact that $W$ is low dimensional, in a special case.
+In Section \ref{sec:lowspecial}, we consider the case when $W$ is low-dimensional and described by equations having a special structure.
+Adapting an algorithm from \cite[Algorithm 15.3]{BPRbook2} we show how to compute a roadmap of $W$ in this case with complexity depending in a crucial way on the dimension of $W$.
 The general case, requiring the use of a deformation technique and a limit process, is described in Section \ref{sec:lowgeneral}.

 Finally, we obtain in Section \ref{sec:main} a baby step - giant step roadmap algorithm for a general algebraic set.
 We prove its correctness, as well as the improved complexity bound.